 Here are 8 problems that new mums might experience with breastfeeding

 1. Slow let-down reflex

 In the first few days of breastfeeding, it’s likely that your let-down reflex will be a little slow to start.
-The let-down reflex is your breast’s response to baby’s nipple stimulation, it’s the ‘green go light’ that signals that your baby is ready to feed, and milk should be produced.
+The let-down reflex is your breast’s response to baby’s nipple stimulation, it’s the ‘green light’ that signals your baby is ready to feed, and milk should be produced.
 Nerves in the nipple trigger hormones that cause the breast to push out the milk.

 We suggest feeding in a quiet place and avoiding public feeding for the first few days and weeks, while you get to know your baby and their feeding habits.
 That way you can relax in the comfort of your own home and give your baby the full attention they need.

 To mums yet to try breastfeeding, the idea that babies and mothers experience attachment problems may sound odd.
 Surely there’s only one way to suck on a nipple, right?